kbase/project_guides/Agile_process.md

 having deliverables that take too long to provide a finished product which delays feedback.

+Problems that require long-term thinking and effort, such as the repayment of technical debt, architectural evolution or the replacement of a major component, should still be able to break down the long-term problem into campaigns and then further into sprints.
+This encourages a focus of these efforts into cycles where concrete feedback and outcomes can be attained.

 ## Priority List (Product Backlog)

 The project will maintain a global publicly visible priority list of